-The archaeological potential and significance of the collection of metal hulled sailing vessels within English territorial waters is currently poorly understood.
+The archaeological potential and historic significance of the collection of metal hulled sailing vessels within English territorial waters is currently poorly understood.
 Many of these vessels are unique and reflect a period of dynamic change for shipbuilding between the mid 19th and early 20th centuries; they reflect a range of economic as well as technological factors.
-None of these vessels are currently protected under heritage legislation, and due to the environmental impacts on their metal hulls they are believed to be deteriorating relatively rapidly.
+There are a range of historical resources, such as the Lloyd’s Register of Shipping, plans and survey archive, newspaper reports and other online sources, as well as data from the seabed, that can help piece together and tell the stories of these ships.
+There are currently no examples of seabed remains of metal hulled sailing vessels currently protected under heritage legislation, and due to the environmental impacts on their metal hulls they are believed to be deteriorating relatively rapidly.

 If you are interested in getting involved in research, please contact Greta on greta.clarke@maritimearchaeologytrust.org